CarterLB-COM/CarterLB-COM/README.md

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=CarterLB-COM&show_icons=true)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=CarterLB-COM)](https://github.com/CarterLB-COM/github-readme-stats)

+<h3>Most of these projects were originally made for my own use, <br> but I’m sharing them here for anyone who finds them helpful. <br></h3>

 I also don't have any other public social media. <br> so if you went to contect me, <a href="https://github.com/CarterLB-COM/contect/discussions">use my contect repo</a>